 Surveyor 3 was the third engineering flight of the series, but for the first time carried a surface-sampling instrument that could reach up to 5 feet (1.5 meters) from the lander and could dig up to 7 inches (18 centimeters) deep.

 Unlike the previous Surveyors, Surveyor 3 began its mission from parking orbit around Earth with a burn from the Centaur upper stage, now capable of multiple firings.

 During the descent to the lunar surface, highly reflective rocks confused the lander’s descent radar, and the main engine failed to cut off at the correct moment at about 14 feet (4.3 meters) in altitude.
 As a result, Surveyor 3 bounced off the lunar surface twice, the first time to a height of 33 feet (10 meters) and the second time, to 10 feet (3 meters).
 The third time, the lander settled down to a soft-landing at 00:04:17 UT April 20, 1967, in the southeastern region of Oceanus Procellarum at 3 degrees south latitude and 23.41 degrees west longitude.

 Less than an hour after landing, the spacecraft began transmitting the first of 6,326 TV pictures of the surrounding areas.

 The most exciting experiments of the mission included the deployment of the surface sampler for digging trenches, making bearing tests, and manipulating lunar material in the view of the TV system.
 Via commands from Earth, the probe dug four trenches and performed four bearing tests and thirteen impact tests.

-Based on these experiments, scientists concluded that lunar soil had a consistency similar to wet sand, with a bearing strength of about 10 pounds per square inch (0.7 kilograms per square centimeter, or 98 kilopascals), i.e., solid enough for an Apollo Lunar Module.
+Based on these experiments, scientists concluded that lunar soil had a consistency similar to wet sand, with a bearing strength of about 10 pounds per square inch (0.7 kilograms per square centimeter, or 98 kilopascals)— in other words, solid enough to support an Apollo Lunar Module.